NCAS-VISION/VISION-toolkit/ISO_simulator/README.md

 Required model variables for comparison with flight data need to be output on selected pressure levels.
 You can specify the pressure levels required depending on the aircraft data used and which areas in the atmosphere it samples the most.

 Since the UM has a hybrid sigma-height vertical coordinate system, we also need to output the Heaviside function on pressure levels to account for model missing data where a pressure level near the surface falls below the orography for that gridbox.
-The Heaviside functions associated to the variables of interest (the UM has different Heaviside functions for different groups of variables) should be output in the same file and at the same timeresolution as the variables we want to interpolate.
+The Heaviside functions associated to the variables of interest (the UM has different Heaviside functions for different groups of variables) should be output in the same file and at the same time resolution as the variables we want to interpolate.

 ##### For altitude interpolation